Biden to nominate Neera Tanden as first White House budget chief

 President-elect Joe Biden plans to nominate Neera Tanden, president and CEO of the liberal thinktank Center for American Progress, to serve as his first White House budget director, multiple people briefed on the plans told CBS News.

+Two people familiar with the process also confirm the President-elect is expected to nominate Cecilia Rouse to chair the Council of Economic Advisers.

-Tanden, 50, would be the first woman of color and the first South Asian American to lead the Office of Management and Budget.
+Rouse, 56, and Tanden, 50, would be the first women of color to serve in their roles, if confirmed.
+Tanden would be the first woman of color and the first South Asian American to lead the Office of Management and Budget.
 The office is responsible for an administration's spending and policy plans — and everything from drafting a White House budget plan to writing arcane domestic policy and approving congressional testimony of most administration officials.

 The position requires Senate confirmation — a potentially arduous task for Tanden in the divided chamber given her penchant for sharply partisan comments in recent years on television and social media and her role as leader of one of Washington's most prominent liberal thinktanks.